 At the course completion the student should be able to:

 2. Design a cluster-computer for a specific purpose

-3. Use threads and processes for shared memory architectures
+3. Use threads for shared memory architectures

 4. Use Message Passing Interface